Skip to content

 fun ^sub(

-) -> result: Cell<Number>
+) -> cell: Cell<Any>

 xor

-Perform a boolean XOR operation.
+Perform a Boolean XOR operation.

 Parameters: